w3c/AB-public/Vision/README.md

 But the Web's amazing success
-has led to many unintended consequences that harm society: openness and anonymity have given rise to scams, phishing, and fraud.
-The ease of gathering personal information has led to business models that mine and sell detailed user data, without people's awareness or consent.
-Rapid global information sharing has allowed misinformation to flourish and be exploited for political or commercial gain.
+has led to many unintended consequences that harm society: openness and anonymity have given rise to scams, phishing, and fraud; the ease of gathering personal information has led to business models that mine and sell detailed user data, without people's awareness or consent; rapid global information sharing has allowed misinformation to flourish and be exploited for political or commercial gain.
 This has divided societies and incited hate.